ahoneybun/nyxi-installer/README.md

 - NVMe
 - eMMC

-Tested on x86_64 and aarch64 machines.
+Tested on the following architectures
+- x86_64
+- aarch64

 This sets the hashedPassword to my own so you will need to update it to match your own as well as the username.
 I created the hash with this command: